eBay/bascomtask/README.md

        }
    }
 ```
-With this, the left and right echo tasks will be executed in parallel and when they both complete then (and only then)
+With this wiring, the left and right echo tasks will be executed in parallel and when they both complete then
-the CombinerTask will be executed.
-This works because the actual execution does start until the _get()_ call.
+(and only then) the CombinerTask will be executed.
+This works because the actual execution does start until the
-The framework works backward from the _get()_ call, recursively determining all the tasks that are required to complete
+_get()_ call.
+The framework works backward from the _get()_ call, recursively determining all the tasks that are
-that call, then initiates execution such that any task's inputs are executed prior to it being started.
+required to complete that call, then initiates execution such that any task's inputs are executed prior to it being
-Because of this lazy execution, it is not costly to create many tasks and only later determine which ones are needed;
+started.
+Because of this lazy execution, it is not costly to create many tasks and only later determine which ones
-the framework will determine the minimal spanning set of tasks to actually execute, and then proceed in a
+are needed; the framework will determine the minimal spanning set of tasks to actually execute, and then proceed in a
 dataflow-forward execution style, executing tasks once (and only when) all their inputs are available
 and completed.

 > Since the dependency analysis is determined from the method signatures themselves, it is not possible
 to mistakenly execute a task before its parameters are ready.

 ## General Programming Model
 1) Task methods on are activated (scheduled for execution) on demand by a call to execute, get, or other access